2010 Malagasy constitutional referendum

 A constitutional referendum was held in Madagascar on 17 November 2010, in which voters approved a proposal for the state's fourth Constitution.
 The Malagasy people were asked to answer "Yes" or "No" to the proposed new constitution, which was considered to help consolidate Andry Rajoelina's grip on power.
-Rajoelina heads the governing Highest Transitional Authority (HAT), an interim junta established following the military-backed coup d'état against then President Marc Ravalomanana in March 2009.
+At the time of the referendum, Rajoelina headed the governing Highest Transitional Authority (HAT), an interim junta established following the military-backed coup d'état against then President Marc Ravalomanana in March 2009.

 Background

 Rajoelina was inaugurated as transitional president on 17 March 2009 following a military-backed coup led by Colonel Charles Andrianasoavina against Marc Ravalomanana.
 He then scheduled the referendum over a new constitution.

 The plebiscite was seen as a test of confidence in Rajoelina and a key element by him to legitimise his government.

 Scheduled date

 The date was initially set for September 2009, with presidential elections in October 2010.
 This was later postponed to October 2009 before being cancelled.
 Then, a new referendum was set for 12 August 2010; on 29 June 2010, however, the referendum was indefinitely postponed yet again.
 Finally, on 14 August, a new date of 17 November was announced.